-We notified the building owners by mail, in early April 2016, that their buildings are on the list of confirmed URMs.
-All building owners have the right to appeal the determination of URM building status by hiring an engineer to perform an in-depth analysis of the building to determine if the building does not contain any URM bearing walls.
+We have posted the updated list of URMs on the Project Documents page.
+We updated the list quarterly to reflect the results of appeals and demolitions.
+All building owners have the right to appeal the determination of URM building status.
+Owners can do this by hiring an engineer to perform an in-depth analysis of the building to determine if the building does not contain any URM bearing walls.
 This in-depth analysis is beyond the scope of what the City could do in our validation efforts.

 Public safety is the primary reason for requiring retrofits of URMs.
 However, there are also concerns about maintaining important buildings that are the heart of the historic and cultural character of many neighborhoods.
 Requiring retrofits for URMs means that more of these “character buildings” may be preserved after an earthquake.
 It may also result in less building demolition or vacancy.
 Retrofits can help lessen damage to these buildings, allowing businesses to reopen in a timely manner following a smaller earthquake; a City’s resiliency is key to recovery.